smitshah02/Identifying-Personality-Through-Handwriting-with-ML/README.md

-# Personality Prediction System Based On Graphological Features
+# Personality Prediction System Based On Handwriting Features

 The project aims to develop a system for predicting human personality traits based on handwriting analysis.
 It leverages graphological analysis techniques and machine learning algorithms to extract meaningful features from handwriting samples and accurately predict personality traits.

 The system incorporates image processing methods to analyze and extract relevant graphological features from the handwriting samples, enhancing efficiency and reducing errors in personality trait prediction.
+The machine algorithm used here is HistGradientBoostingRegressor to reduce the null value errors.

 A user-friendly web application has been developed to provide an intuitive interface for users to input their handwriting samples and receive personality trait predictions.
 The web application ensures easy accessibility and convenience, eliminating the need for specialized software or technical expertise.

-The project's GitHub repository can be found at: [https://github.com/afzalap/PersonalityPredictorAI](https://github.com/afzalap/PersonalityPredictorAI)
+The project's GitHub repository can be found at: [https://github.com/smitshah02/Identifying-Personality-Through-Handwriting-with-ML](https://github.com/smitshah02/Identifying-Personality-Through-Handwriting-with-ML)

 ## Table of Contents